 - 1. On a call for heat the thermostat closes, applying 24 VAC to the W terminal on the control board. - 2.
 The control board checks for continuity on the 24 VAC limit control circuit (over-temperature limit switch, flame rollout switches and blocked vent switch in series).
 If an open limit is detected the control board will energize the inducer and the conditioned air blower.
 All other system functions will be inoperable until the limit circuit closes.
-While the limit is open, the red LED will blink continuously. - 3.
+While the limit is open, the red LED will pulse at a rate of 1 blink per unit time. - 3.
 The furnace control checks for continuity across the pressure switch (24 VAC).
 If the pressure switch is closed the heat mode sequence will not continue.
-If it remains closed for 10 seconds the red LED will blink 3 times repetitively until the fault condition clears.
+If it remains closed for 10 seconds the red LED will blink 3 times repetitively until the fault condition clears. - 4.
+The inducer is energized. - 5.
+The pressure switch will close.
+If the pressure switch does not close after 10 seconds the fault LED will blink 2 times repetitively and the inducer will continue to run until the switch is closed. - 6.
+The inducer will pre-purge for 30 seconds and then the igniter will start its warm-up as follows: